Kong/docs.konghq.com/app/enterprise/0.36-x/oasconfig.md

 ## Introduction

-This Admin API endpoint allows you to convert an OpenAPI Spec to Kong Entities.
-The functionality is limited to creating Services and Routes in Kong.
+This Admin API endpoint allows you to read an OpenAPI Spec into Kong to create the appropriate Services and Routes in an automated way.
+For now, the functionality is in the early stages and is limited to creating Services and Routes in Kong.
 This endpoint is useful for testing or quick-start scenarios.
-It is not intended for more robust use cases or to be used in production.
+In future releases, it may be expanded.

 ### Create Routes & Services using OAS
 **Endpoint**